GeminiDRSoftware/GeminiObsDB/sphinx/source/usage.rst

 Usage
 =====

-The `FitsStorageDB` package provides tools to store a database of Gemini observation metadata.
+The `GeminiObsDB` package provides tools to store a database of Gemini observation metadata.
 This can be used standalone to manage an `SQLite` file backed database, or it can be configured to use a PostgreSQL Database Server.
 If it is run without